joelparkerhenderson/plantuml-examples/README.md

 @enduml
 ```

-This demo shows how to create your own procedure to create a custom layout with a shape, object name, OpenIconic icon, headline that uses big size text, and a description that uses normal size text.
+This shows how to create your own procedure to create a custom layout with a shape, object name, OpenIconic icon, headline that uses big size text, and a description that uses normal size text.

-## Area diagram demo
+## Area diagram

 ![Area diagram](doc/area_diagram/area_diagram.png)